Prospective Student Questions

 Internal Graduate School financial aid is merit-based and all applicants are eligible to compete for available funds.
 Merit-based scholarships are available to students registered in most doctoral and many master’s programs and these funding sources pay part or all of tuition.
 Assistantships and fellowships normally include a stipend and a full tuition scholarship.
 To be considered for merit-based aid, simply answer “yes” to the financial aid question within the application.
 Please note that some programs have a priority deadline for scholarship consideration.

-For further information and resources on available funding for international students, please visit the Financial Aid for International Students page.
+For further information and resources on available funding for international students, please visit the Financial Aid for International Students webpage.

 How do I secure a student visa for study in the United States?

-I completed my bachelor’s from University where English was the primary language of instruction.
+I completed my bachelor’s from a university where English was the primary language of instruction.
 Do I need to sit for the TOEFL or IELTS?

-Additional information pertaining to the English proficiency requirements can be found on our Application Information page.
+Additional information pertaining to the English proficiency requirements can be found on our Application Information webpage.

 What is a transcript evaluation?
 Am I required to submit an evaluation for my foreign transcript?